jshogland/SpatialModelingTutorials/README.md

 This collection of Notebooks is meant to demonstrate spatial modeling techniques that use parallel processing and the newly developed [Raster Tools](https://github.com/UM-RMRS/raster_tools) package.
 All notebooks are designed to run within Google's Colab.
 However, they can also be used locally if [Raster Tools](https://github.com/UM-RMRS/raster_tools) in properly installed on the local machine.

-To open a notebook within Colab, expand the Notebooks directory and click on a given notebook.
-After the notebook opens in GitHub click on the “Open in Colab” link (top left).
+To open a notebook within Colab, expand the [Notebooks](/Notebooks) directory and click on a given notebook.
+After the notebook opens in GitHub, click on the “Open in Colab” link (top left).
 Once in Colab you can step through each notebook cell.

 ## Check back regularly for new notebooks!